dydx/mailchimp-signup-modal/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a sharing button for Reddit to your posts

 == Description ==

 Add your Mailchimp email signup form code in the settings page to easily embed your mailing list signup box.